St Andrews: Weather and climate

-Rainfall, at little more than 650 mm per year makes St Andrews one of the driest parts of Scotland, shielded from Atlantic weather systems by several mountain ranges.
-Over 1 mm of rain is recorded on just under 117 days of the year.
+Rainfall, at little more than 700 mm per year makes St Andrews one of the driest parts of Scotland, shielded from Atlantic weather systems by several mountain ranges.
+Over 1 mm of rain is recorded on just under 126 days of the year.

 Sunshine, averaging in excess of 1,500 hours a year is amongst the highest for Scotland, and comparable to inland parts of Southern England.
 St Andrews is about the furthest north annual levels of above 1500 hours are encountered.

-All averages refer to the 1971–2000 observation period.
+All averages refer to the 1991–2020 observation period.

 Transport

 The St Andrews Railway provided a connection to the main Edinburgh to Aberdeen Line at Leuchars railway station.
 This service was ended in 1969.
 The St Andrews Rail Link project aims at realising a new high-speed twin-cord mainline rail link via Cupar to the south and west and via Leuchars to the north.

-Nowadays, the only public transport to reach trains at Leuchars or to connect other towns in Fife is the Stagecoach bus station located near the town centre.
-Stagecoach's Route 99 (and its alternate routes 99A, 99B, 99C, 99D) connects St Andrews to Dundee via Leuchars with buses up to every ten minutes.
-Moffat & Williamson operates Route 92 (and 92A, 92B, 92C) on a lesser frequency from Balmullo via Leuchars station to St Andrews before looping the town.
-There are also some local bus service that links the town centre to St Andrews Community Hospital in the south.
+Currently, the only public transport to reach trains at Leuchars or to connect other towns in Fife is provided by Stagecoach and Moffat & Williamson buses.
+Stagecoach's Routes 99 and 42A/42B connect St Andrews to Dundee and Leuchars, with buses up to every ten minutes.
+Moffat & Williamson's Routes 63 and 77/77A also connect St Andrews to Leuchars.
+Both Stagecoach and Moffat & Williamson have buses connecting the wider town of St Andrews (including St Andrews Community Hospital) to the town centre; these currently include the 9B, 64, 90/90A/90B/90C and 91/91A, and 95.
+Stagecoach and Moffat & Williamson also provide bus services to many towns in Fife, as well as further destinations like Edinburgh, Glasgow, and Perth.

-St Andrews Bus Station provides frequent bus services to most towns in Fife and the nearby city of Dundee via Leuchars, and less frequent services to further destinations like Edinburgh and Stirling.
-Travellers from Edinburgh Airport may take Route 747 to Halbeath Park & Ride then take X59/X24 to St Andrews.
-Otherwise, they have to travel to central Edinburgh for train or bus services.
+As of 5 May 2025, Stagecoach JET 787 provides direct transportation from Edinburgh Airport to St Andrews.
+Alternatively, travellers can get the tram to Edinburgh Gateway and then the train to Leuchars.
+The coach services Ember and Xplore Dundee FLY also operate between Edinburgh Airport and Dundee.

+University of St Andrews staff and students are eligible for a 75% discount on Stagecoach and Moffat & Williamson buses.
+During term time, there is also a free university-operated nightbus for staff and students which circles the town.

-Dundee Airport, about 15 miles north of the town, has flights that connect with London-City and Belfast-City provided by Loganair.
+Dundee Airport, about 15 miles north of the town, has flights that connect with London City and Belfast City provided by Loganair.

 Roads A91, A915, A917, A918 and B939 traverse the town at different locations.
+The nearest motorway is the M90, which signs St Andrews from junction 8 with the A91 east of Milnathort.